ga-curriculum/flexbox/build-landing-page-hero/README.md

 ### You Do 💪 - 2 minutes

 Take some time to explore this HTML and get more familiar with it.
-We’ll discuss any points of interest afterwords.
+We'll discuss any points of interest afterwords.

 ### You Do In Groups 💪 - 25 minutes